 Diet

-Purple Sandpipers eat mostly invertebrates and their diet varies between the breeding and non-breeding seasons.
+Purple Sandpipers eat mostly invertebrates, and their diet varies between the breeding and non-breeding seasons.
 They spend most of the year along rocky shorelines, consuming creatures such as mussels, periwinkles, sea snails, worms, small crabs, and other crustaceans.
 They stand or walk slowly on rocks, searching for prey visually or simply inserting their bills into algae or wrack to detect prey by touch or taste.
 They often probe between barnacles or mussels for small prey items, but they also eat small mussels whole, grinding the shells in the gizzard.
 Purple sandpipers sometimes flip over seaweed or wrack to search for prey.
 They forage more on falling and lower tides than at high tide, and they often forage at night, even in the middle of winter.
 Many of their prey species live among marine algae, and they consume a fair amount of this algae as well.
 When foraging along shorelines in wrack, they eat larval and adult kelp flies and other flies.
-On breeding grounds, at least when they forage in marine environments, their diet is similar to the nonbreeding season.
+On breeding grounds, at least when they forage in marine environments, their diet is similar to that of the non-breeding season.
 On the tundra, especially in the highlands, they consume spiders, worms, aphids, beetles, springtails, and flies of many different families.
 Their foraging in the tundra is mostly by picking and probing with the bill into lichen, soil, and sometimes into snow and ice.
 Unlike most sandpipers, they also eat some plant material, including berries, buds, seeds, leaves, and moss.

 Songs & Calls